Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_instructions.md

 ***Written Project Description (24 pts, 3 points per)***

-	Answer the following eight questions (adapted from DARPA's Heilmeier Catechism):

-    - What are you trying to do?
-Succintly articulate your wish using absolutely no jargon.

-	  - What's happening today, what is the problem, or what are the limits of current practice?

-	  - What is new in your approach and why do you think you will be successful?

-	  - Who cares?
-If you are successful, what difference will your success make?

-    - What are the mid-term and final “exams” to check for success?

-	  - What is the greatest obstacle to your success?

-	  - What could go horribly wrong?
-What are the risks?

-	  - How much will it cost?
-How long will it take?

 ***High-level storyboard (25 pts)***
     Act 1 -- Your wish has come  true (key dialog, scene detailsm and mood setting re: your wish being true (i.e., living in the future))